cl-model-languages/cl-prolog2/README.md

 **News** Added support for XSB and GNU Prolog.

+**News** Added a CLI interface (roswell script) which can process a sexp-based prolog file directly from the command line.

 For a practical guide to write a fast, efficient prolog, [this page](https://www.metalevel.at/prolog/efficiency) might help.

 ## Related work